SimonLim03/Data-Processing-with-Databricks-Spark/README.md

 Learning algorithm for predicting total amount of trips.
 In this project, Databricks is a main platform used to perform data preparation, cleaning and machine learning.

-- Analysis of New York City Taxi has given a comprehensive overview of total amount of trips in New York.
-Also, it provided a specific time range that taxi drivers can make the highest amounts of trips.

 ![image](https://github.com/SimonLim03/Data-Processing-with-Databricks-Spark/assets/150989115/eb33a883-7ffc-4569-b690-7445e5eb9e0d)